Problem

 Method 2 – Find Microsoft SQL Server Version with T-SQL

-Another option is to run the T-SQL command to give you this information.
+Another option is to check the SQL Server version from a script by running the T-SQL command to give you this information.
 As you can see the output from the different versions of SQL Server and Windows Server is pretty much the same.
 The one thing that you do not get when you do this is the Service Pack name like you do in SQL Server Management Studio (SSMS).

 SQL Server 2000